jwhunter/independentStudyGolfAnalytics/README.md

 The R code of my data cleansing, wrangling, and regression analysis.

 # Report.docx
-The full report that outlines my analysis in detail, with visualizations and key metrics.
+The full report that outlines my analysis in detail, with visualizations, key metrics, and conclusions.